 Implementing change takes time, patience, consistency and moving forward through setbacks with resilience and self compassion.
 All too often, new years resolutions start with good intent but unrealistic expectations and at the first or second hurdle, people tend to give up as they think they’ve already failed.

-I’m a counsellor and psychotherapist who works with individuals and couples in St Albans, Hertfordshire.
-You can find out more about me and how I work here.
+I’m Lizandra Leigertwood a counsellor and psychotherapist who works with individuals and couples in St Albans, Hertfordshire face to face and online.
+I’m a mental health advocate and help with all things to do with relationships and feeling good about you.
+To find out more about me and how I work click here